6 of the best picnic rucksacks

 It’s designed for two people and comes with the requisite cutlery and tableware, though we were disappointed to find that every piece of cutlery had a plastic covering, which seemed wasteful.
 We loved the extras like salt and pepper shakers, a cheese board and cheese knife, napkins and a bottle opener – this is a backpack designed for people who take their picnicking seriously.

 The cool bag isn’t the biggest, but we were still able to comfortably fit one large Tupperware box and two smaller boxes inside.
 Plus all those other secret pockets offer plenty of space for extra snacks.
-On the front of the bag sits a pouch for a bottle of wine or reusable water bottle – while this isn’t insulated, it does have a drawstring feature at the top to keep it secure.
+On the front of the bag sits a pouch for a bottle of wine or water bottle – while this isn’t insulated, it does have a drawstring feature at the top to keep it secure.

 A soft, striped picnic blanket is also provided and there are straps to secure it to the side of the bag.
 Usefully, the blanket also has a waterproof backing and it's large enough for two to sit on it comfortably, or even lie down post-picnic.

 Spills are easy to clean up as the outer bag has a waterproof coating so nothing seeps through.
 The lining of the cool bag is equally easy to clean.
 Cutlery and tableware should be hand washed.